blowb/blowb-doc/setup-host/others.rst

 - Ed, dnsmasq, Docker, GNU sed, netcat, and wget are available.
 - A mail transfer (MTA) agent is available.
 - The scripts introduced in :doc:`dnsmasq` can be installed, thus the availability of systemd is recommended.
-If systemd is not available, the systemd unit file introduced in :doc:`dnsmasq` must be replaced by a file for a different service manager.
+If systemd is not available, the systemd unit file introduced in :doc:`dnsmasq` must be replaced by an equivalent configuration file for the available service manager.

 After the host is set up, the following criteria must be met for you to proceed to the next chapter: